Yi-Zh17/deep-learning/README.md

 ### MLP & CNN_MNIST:

-these are two sanity check projects that apply CNN and MLP to MNIST dataset.
+These are two sanity check projects that apply CNN and MLP to MNIST dataset.

 ### CNN_Rice: